jubittajohn/operator-framework-e2e/README.md

                 │   └── deployment.yaml
                 └── Dockerfile
     ```
-    This structure is avialable in the repository.
+    The bundle used for the test is present in this repo and follows the structure as above with Configmap.yaml in manifests.

     Run the following command to create the bundle image:
     ```
     <container runtime> build <testdata directory>/bundles/plain-v0/plain.<version> -t localhost/testdata/bundles/plain-v0/plain:<version>
     ```
-    Two bundle images are created for this test for the above folder structure by running the following two commands:
+    Two bundle images are created for this test by running the following two commands:
     ```
     docker build bundles/plain-v0/plain.v0.1.0 -t localhost/bundles/plain-v0/plain:v0.1.0